sara-nl/prace_advanced_mpi_openmp/README.md

 - MPI topologies and domain decomposition: https://github.com/sara-nl/prace_topologies

 The main branch of every repository contains the original "dummy" code.
-The additional branches are named by days and correspond o the final state of the code achieved on a particular day.
+The additional branches are named by days and correspond to the final state of the code achieved on a particular day.